mareksmieja/CEC-IB/README.md

 # Semi-supervised cross-entropy clustering with information bottleneck constraint - demo application

-This package implements CEC-IB (see https://arxiv.org/abs/1705.01601).
+This package implements a method described in the paper:

+Marek Śmieja, Bernhard C. Geiger: Semi-supervised cross-entropy clustering with information bottleneck constraint, Information Sciences, 421, pp. 245-271, 2017

 The code is written in Java with use of Idea Intellij IDE.

 To run CEC-IB you need to provide properties file (exemplary file is placed in CEC-IB/run.properties).
 There are several input parameters to fill in:
 -fileInData is a path to vectorized data set